 Projects

-In legal work, a matter rarely lives in a single folder.
-There are internal documents, email attachments, SharePoint or OneDrive files, assistant conversations, and sometimes several rounds of analysis.
+In legal work, a matter rarely sits in one folder.
+There are internal documents, email attachments, files in SharePoint or OneDrive, conversations with the assistant, and sometimes several rounds of analysis.
 A project brings these pieces together without moving them.

-Think of it as an organization layer above your existing sources.
-Files stay where they are.
-Ordalie keeps references to them so you can return to the complete matter faster.
+Think of it as a layer of organization above your sources.
+Your files stay where they are.
+Ordalie simply keeps a reference to them, so you can come back to the whole matter faster.

 When to use a project

-Create a project when you are working on a matter, transaction, audit, client, or topic that will last beyond a one-off search.
-The project becomes the natural place to return to: it contains the relevant material, useful conversations, and connected sources.
+Create a project when you are working on a matter, transaction, audit, client, or topic that will last beyond a single search.
+It becomes your natural place to return to: the relevant material, the useful conversations, and the connected sources are all there.

-Avoid overly broad projects such as “Contracts” or “Tax”.
-Search, filters, or favorites are usually better for those cases.
+Avoid projects that are too broad, like “Contracts” or “Tax”.
+For those, a search, a filter, or a favorite usually works better.
 A good project has a clear scope: “Martin matter”, “Supplier audit 2026”, “ACME dispute”, “SNCF Connect acquisition”.

-A project can mix several types of items: Ordalie documents, assistant conversations, analyses, external files, and connected folders.
-That is the point: it is not tied to a single source.
+A project can mix several kinds of items: Ordalie documents, conversations with the assistant, analyses, external files, and connected folders.
+That is the whole point: it isn’t tied to a single source.

-For example, the same project can contain a contract imported into Ordalie, a SharePoint folder, a conversation where the assistant produced a summary, and a OneDrive file received from a client.
-The project does not copy anything; it creates a shared working view.
+The same project can hold a contract imported into Ordalie, a SharePoint folder, a conversation where the assistant wrote a summary, and a OneDrive file a client sent you.
+The project copies nothing; it gives everyone a shared working view.

 Permissions and sharing